cyberark/cyberark-conjur-cli/README.md

 print("Variable value is:", new_value.decode('utf-8'))
 ```

-#### With login Id and API key
+#### With login ID and API key

-Write the code same as in the first example but create the client with the following arguments:
+Write the code same as in the first example but initialize the Client with the following arguments:

 ```python3
 client = Client(url='https://conjur.myorg.com',